zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 Make sure that any custom containers and layoutgrids that were added on your page (or the page layout for that matter) around the Conversational UI components have their `height` property defined.
 Useful helper classes that could be used for this are `chat-container`, `chat-card--full-height` and `layoutgrid--full-height`.

-If needed, verif that no data view widget is breaking the flow; use e.g. `dataview--display-contents`.
+If needed, verify that no data view widget is breaking the flow; use e.g. `dataview--display-contents`.
 See example page `ConversationalUI_FullScreenChat` for a basic implementation of the mentioned elements.

 ### Cannot Export Usage Data for the Token Monitor